Christopher Ainscough

 Overview

-As an intellectual property associate in the firm’s Denver office, Chris uses his considerable experience as chief engineer and systems engineering manager at a high technology startup, and within national laboratories to help clients build value through smart development of intellectual property rights.
+As an intellectual property attorney in the Dorsey’s Denver office, Chris uses his considerable experience as a former vice president of product development and in house intellectual property counsel, and chief engineer at multiple high technology startups, and within a national laboratory to help clients build value through smart development and defense of intellectual property rights.

 Education & Admissions